ampedraza/Parkinsons-Disease/README.md

 ## Python-Project:

  + An individual project using Python programming to predict Parkinson's disease using digitized voice data.
+ + Files included in this repository:
- + Data Visualization done on data.
+   - Data Visualization done on data.
- + Models Explored:
+   - Models Explored:
-   - SVM
+      + SVM
-   - KNN
+      + KNN
-   - Logistic Regression
+      + Logistic Regression